djhackersdev/bemanitools/doc/iidxhook/iidxhook1.md

 # Troubleshooting and FAQ

+## The game is running (very) slow in fullscreen mode but is fine in window mode
+If you are using a AMD GPU, try disabling "GPU scaling" which you can find in AMD settings UI under "Settings" -> "Display".

+This issue only observed on 9th Style so far.

+Use
+[bemanitool's built in upscaling feature](#over-underscan-bad-image-quality-or-latency-caused-by-my-monitorsTV-upscaler) if the game is not scaled properly in full screen.

 ## Window mode or any other gfx related options do not work when changing them in the config file or using cmd args

 See [this](#Use-d3d8to9-wrapper) section.